 The course examines assistive technology for persons with disabilities at all levels of disability across various disability categories and ages.
 Emphasis is placed on a task-focused approach for selecting assistive technology tools, matching AT to a student's identified need and initial integration into a student's educational program.
 The course includes information related to hardware, software, evaluation, instruction, and classroom management for AT use.
 The course will include: 1) Introduction to a variety of assistive technology devices in an online environment; 2) Requirements of federal and state legislation relevant to assistive technology; 3) Introduction to Consideration of AT as required in IDEA; 4) Methods to evaluate the technology needs of individuals with disabilities and match appropriate technologies, and; 5) Strategies for integrating students’ use of assistive technology in classroom instruction, everyday routines and activities.

 This class offers three graduate credits through Portland State University for $400.00.
 All class materials are included in the cost of the class.
 The term begins March 31, 2014.
-Materials available here for download, February 15, 2014.
+Registration deadline is March 14.
+CLICK HERE to download registration materials.

 Assistive Technology Implementation Strategies: After the Assessment